Waziup/wazicloud-js/README.md

 ```
 node test.js
 ```
-You should get a list of sensors.
+You should get a list of devices.
-The format of the sensors is given [here](https://github.com/Waziup/waziup-js/blob/master/docs/Sensor.md).
+The format of the devices is given [here](https://github.com/Waziup/waziup-js/blob/master/docs/Device.md).

 ## Authentication